Akita Museum of Art

 Spica Ryokōsha Cafe & Bar

 By day, this colourful cafe serves tasty smoothies and lunch plates.
-Come night, it morphs into a hip little bar.
-During happy hour (5pm...
+Come night, it morphs into a hip little bar with nightly happy hour...